wp-plugins/gravity-forms-shootq-add-on/readme.txt

 2. Your visitor submits the form and *voila!* Everything gets sent to ShootQ!

 == Changelog ==
+= 1.0.4 =
+* Compartmentalized initialization functions to prevent scripts from loading when they aren't needed.
+Thanks to Jared at ProPhoto Blogs Support for the tip! :D
 = 1.0.3 =
 * Added validation to ShootQ API Key to help troubleshoot errors.
 This *does not verify that your API Key is correct,* only that it is in the proper format.
 * Added code to trim spaces from API Key and Brand Abbreviation to help prevent errors created when cutting-and-pasting.